google/neuroglancer/docs/user-guide/annotations.rst

 ----------------

-The :guilabel:`Annotations` tab provides one button per annotation type.
-Click a tool button to activate that tool for the layer.
-With the tool active, you place points by holding :kbd:`Ctrl` and :si-icon:`material/mouse-left-click-outline` left-clicking in **either a 2-D cross-section view or the 3-D projection view** — both work for every annotation tool.
+The :guilabel:`Annotations` tab provides one button per annotation type. :si-icon:`material/mouse-left-click-outline` Click a tool button to activate that tool for the layer.
+With the tool active, you place points by holding :kbd:`Ctrl` + :si-icon:`material/mouse-left-click-outline` left-clicking in **either a 2-D cross-section view or the 3-D projection view** — both work for every annotation tool.
 The point is placed at the location